hindu-comm/weblogs/manasataramgini/2010/08/2010-08-29_visualizing-shivajis-svarajya.md

 sweep them off Goa.
 Later in 1659 he occupied positions close to Bassein and Chaul and sent warships to launch a sortie on the Portuguese.
 The viceroy of Goa sent an alarm to the king of Portugal after this raid on their outposts.
 In 1660 he built the sea fort of Suvarnadurg to launch further attacks on the Isaists and recruited the black naval officer Siddi Misri to strengthen his naval artillery.
-The English intelligence dispatch sent by Abbe Carre mentions that shivAjI had started a cartography division to prepare accurate maps of both the land and coast in preparation of occupying strategic geography along the coastline.
-In early 1660, shivAjI attacked the port of Dabhol and conquered it from the Adil Shahi governor Mohammed Sharif.
+The English intelligence dispatch sent by Abbe Carre mentions that shivAjI had started a cartography division to prepare accurate maps of both the land and coast in preparation of occupying strategic geography along the coastline.In early 1660, shivAjI attacked the port of Dabhol and conquered it from the Adil Shahi governor Mohammed Sharif.
 But Sharif and Fazl Khan took 3 ships belonging to Afzal Khan, who had been killed earlier, with the